Skip advert

 Advertisement

-Practicality and ease of use are where the Jazz still really shines.
+Practicality and ease of use are where the Honda Jazz still really shines.
 Visibility for the driver is excellent, thanks to the slimmer A-pillars and high windscreen.
-This, along with an elevated driving position and a good view out of the rear windows, means that there shouldn’t be any major problems with parking manoeuvres or navigating out of tight junctions.
+This, along with an elevated driving position, a good view out of the rear window, standard parking sensors, and a reversing camera, means there shouldn’t be any problems with parking manoeuvres or navigating out of tight junctions.
 In fact, when we pitched the Jazz up against the Renault Clio and Skoda Fabia in a three-way supermini test, it easily stood out as the most versatile car.

 Advertisement - Article continues below

 One slightly irritating quirk that we found during our own test was that, due to the shallow cowl design, the digital instrument display was sometimes affected by sunlight.
-The main screen was easier to see, but the information on either side can be harder to make out.
+The main screen was easier to see, but the information on either side was harder to make out.

-The famous Magic Seats in the second row are a brilliant piece of design.
-Not only do they split in 60/40 fashion, you’re also able to fold up the bases like a cinema seat to help you slide awkward larger items across the rear floor.
+The famous Magic Seats in the second row are a brille of design.
+Not only do they split in 60/40 fashion, but you can also fold up the bases like a cinema seat to help you slide awkward larger items across the rear floor.

 Size

-The Jazz is 4,089mm long, 1,694mm wide (excluding door mirrors, which take it to 1,966mm) and 1,526mm in height, which makes it about the same length as a Ford Fiesta.
+The Jazz is 4,089mm long, 1,694mm wide (excluding door mirrors, which take it to 1,966mm) and 1,526mm in height, which is a similar length to a Skoda Fabia.
 The SUV-inspired Jazz Crosstar is 16mm longer and is also slightly wider (at 1,725mmm) and taller (by 30mm) than the standard hatchback.

 Leg room, head room & passenger space